Aayushadh/Responsive-Portfoliosite/README.md

 # Responsive-Portfoliosite
-I had created responsive portfolio site using html,css and js.
+I have created responsive portfolio site using html,css and js.